yaoxkkkkk/SNVcalling/README.md

 ### 2. Prepare the config file

+The config file needs to be at the same folder of snakefile.

 2.1 Move the genome file to `genome_index/` folder and add the genome fasta file absolute path like:

 ```shell